How to get to Norway by ferry from the UK

 Ferry from Denmark to Norway

-The departure ports in the north of Denmark are not just around the corner, but anyone taking a road trip to Scandinavia will certainly benefit from one of these crossings.
+The departure ports in the north of Denmark are not just around the corner, but anyone taking a road trip to Norway will certainly benefit from one of these crossings.

 Depending on where the rest of your vacation or trip will take place, you can choose between various destinations.
 For example: Larvik, Kristiansand, Oslo, Langesund and Bergen.

-The advantage of traveling from Denmark to Norway is mainly the short sailing time.
+The advantage of travelling from Denmark to Norway is mainly the short sailing time.
 These differ between 2 hours and 15 minutes and approximately 19 hours.

 Drive to Norway from the UK